ustcchx/hongxuchen.github.io/_pages/about.md

 Research Experience
 -----
-USTC LUNA TEAM
+### USTC LUNA TEAM
 May.
 2023 - Present
 Advisor: Professor Qi Liu & Zhenya Huang
 •	Provided a MooCCubeX education data analysis for Anhui Province Key Laboratory of Big Data Analysis and Application (BDAA).
 Responsible for the backend API changes and optimization of the educational resource analysis module of USTC LUNA AI laboratory platform.
 •	Built a Transformer-based ViT-B/16 neural network for image classification and optimized the model based on the training dataset and GPU resources.
-Site-wide configuration.
 •	Used PyTorch to reproduce the residual neural network ResNet18 in the paper "Deep Residual Learning for Image Recognition" and applied it to the CIFAR10 dataset for image classification.

-USTC Student Research Program
+### USTC Student Research Program
 Dec.
 2023 - Present
 Advisor: Professor Zhenya Huang
 •	Researching on a method for evaluating test question resources based on Chain-of-Thought technology of large language model and its application.